CodePartnersMD/MD301-guide/curriculum/09-sql-continued/README.md

 ## Overview

 Today we will continue our discussion about SQL databases and the relationships betweeen our tables.
+We will also discuss the various types of joins.

 ## Daily Plan